Estimating the growth rate of a birth and death process using data from a small sample: Introduction

 \section{Introduction}

-Consider a supercritical birth and death process started from one individual at time zero.
+Consider a birth and death process started from one individual at time zero.
 Each individual dies independently at rate $\mu$, and each individual gives birth to another individual at rate $\lambda$.
 If this population does not die out quickly, then in the long run it will grow exponentially at the rate $r := \lambda - \mu$.
+We assume that $r > 0$, which means the birth and death process is supercritical.
 Suppose that, after a large time $T$, we sample $n$ individuals uniformly at random from the population.
+Our objective is to estimate the growth rate $r$ from the genealogical tree of these $n$ sampled individuals.
+We assume that mutations are neutral, so that the birth and death rates are the same for all individuals.

+In applications, there are various methods available for estimating the genealogical tree from whole-genome single-cell DNA data at a single time point (e.g. \cite{de2013phylogenetic, kang2022sieve, kozlov2022cellphy, drummond2007beast, schliep2011phangorn, zafar2017sifit}).
+In the sequel, we assume that the genealogical tree, including the coalescence times when ancestral lines merge, can be recovered exactly.
+Note that if the birth, death, and mutation rates are multiplied by $c$, while $T$ is multiplied by $1/c$, the expected pattern of mutations observed in the sample would be unchanged.
+Therefore, reconstruction of the tree requires additional information that can be used to set the time axis.
+This could come from knowledge of the mutation rate or, in the case of clinical data such as that analyzed by \cite{Johnson2023}, the patient's age.

-We assume that, from the genetic data, we can recover the genealogical tree of these $n$ individuals.
-Our objective is to estimate the growth rate $r$ from this ancestral tree.
-This problem is of particular interest in the study of cancer, where the birth and death process models a growing population of cancer cells and one wants to estimate the rate at which a clone is expanding.
+The problem of estimating the growth rate is of particular interest in the study of cancer, where the birth and death process models a growing population of cancer cells and one wants to estimate the rate at which a clone is expanding.
+The growth rate is an important characteristic of cancer which can be interpreted as a measure of fitness (\cite{brown2023updating}).
+Understanding the growth rate may help determine appropriate intervals for cancer screening (\cite{peer1993age}), and may inform treatment decisions and contribute to improved cancer prevention strategies (\cite{Johnson2023}).
+Beyond oncology, the concept of growth rate also plays an important role in epidemiology, where it reflects the speed at which a virus spreads through a population (\cite{stadler2011inferring, stadler2013uncovering}).

-Earlier work on estimating the growth rate used computationally intensive methods. \cite{stadler2009incomplete} developed an approach based on Markov Chain Monte Carlo (MCMC) for estimating the growth rate of a birth and death process when each individual alive at time $T$ is sampled with some fixed probability. \cite{williams2022life} and \cite{mitchell2022clonal} used an approach called Phylofit to estimate the net growth rate.
-Phylofit is based on computing the joint likelihood of the coalescence times, for a model in which the population size levels off after an initial period of exponential growth.
+Earlier work on estimating the growth rate used computationally intensive methods. \cite{stadler2009incomplete} developed an approach based on Markov Chain Monte Carlo (MCMC) for estimating the growth rate of a birth and death process when each individual alive at time $T$ is sampled with some fixed probability. \cite{williams2022life} and \cite{mitchell2022clonal} used an approach called Phylofit to estimate the growth rate.
+Phylofit is based on computing the joint likelihood of the coalescence times, i.e. the times when the ancestral lineages of the sampled cells merge, for a model in which the population size levels off after an initial period of exponential growth.